dannguyen/ok-earthquakes-RNotebook/chapter-0.md

 {:toc}

-<a id="chapter-0-mark"></a>
+<a id="mark-chapter-0"></a>

 # Chapter 0: Meta stuff

-__Long summary:__
+## Long summary of this walkthrough

 This extremely verbose writeup consists of a series of R notebooks and aggregation of [journalism and research into the recent "swarm" of earthquake activity in Oklahoma](https://stateimpact.npr.org/oklahoma/tag/earthquakes/).
 It is now (and by "now", I mean [very recently](http://earthquakes.ok.gov/news/)) generally accepted by academia, industry, and the politicians, that the earthquakes are the result of drilling operations.
 So this walkthrough won't reveal anything new to those who have been following the news.
 But I created the walkthrough to provide a layperson's guide of how to go about researching the issue and also, how to create reproducible data process, including how to collect, clean, analyze, and visualize the earthquake data.

 These techniques and principles are general enough to apply to any investigative data process.
 I use the earthquake data as an example because it is about as clean and straightforward as datasets come.
 However, we'll find soon enough that it contains the same caveats and complexities that are inherent to all real-world datasets.

 __Spoiler alert.__ Let's be clear: 20 years of earthquake data is not remotely enough for amateurs nor scientists to make sweeping conclusions about the source of recent earthquake activity.
-So I've devoted a good part of [Chapter 4](#chapter-4-mark) to explaining the limitations of the data (and my knowledge) and pointing to resources that you can pursue on your own.
+So I've devoted a good part of [Chapter 4](#mark-chapter-4) to explaining the limitations of the data (and my knowledge) and pointing to resources that you can pursue on your own.

+## Intended audience

-##### About the code
+## About the code

-I explain as much of the syntax as I can in [Chapter 2](#chapter-2-mark), but it won't make sense if you don't have _some_ experience with ggplot2.
+I explain as much of the syntax as I can in [Chapter 2](#mark-chapter-2), but it won't make sense if you don't have _some_ experience with ggplot2.
 The easiest way to follow along is clone the Github repo here:

 [https://github.com/dannguyen/ok-earthquakes-RNotebook](https://github.com/dannguyen/ok-earthquakes-RNotebook)